zh54321/EntraTokenAid/README.md

 ### `Invoke-ParseJwt`

 Decodes and analyzes a JWT, extracting and displaying its claims.
-The function use used automatically by other functions but can be used manually as well.
+The function is used automatically by other functions but can also be used manually.

 #### Parameters